kyma-project/website/docs/write-blog-posts.md

 Replace these parameters with real values:

+- `{DATE}` is your blog post's publication date, in the `YYYY-MM-DD` format.
 - `{ADDRESS}` is the last part of the site's address in the location bar.
-For example, if you want your blog post to appear under `https://kyma-project.io/blog/some-address`, the second line should look like this: `path: /blog/some-address`.
+For example, if you want your blog post to appear under `https://kyma-project.io/blog/{DATE}/{ADDRESS}`, the name of your blog post folder should end with `{ADDRESS}`.
+For example, name the folder **2019-02-14-release-notes-07** to point to the `https://kyma-project.io/blog/2019/02/14/release-notes-07` link on the website.
-- `{DATE}` is your blog post's publication date, in the `YYYY-MM-DD` format.
 - `{AUTHOR}` is your name with an optional position name.
 - `{CONTENT}` is written in Markdown and/or HTML.
 The content must include the `<!-- overview -->` comment which indicates the part of the blog post that will be displayed on the main page.
 The **Read more** button appears at the end of the paragraph.